jrb00013/vhdl-based-cpu/README.md

-# VHDL-based CPU Design 🖥️
+# VHDL RISC-Style CPU with Custom ISA 🖥️

 This project implements a basic CPU in VHDL.
 It consists of essential components like the ALU, control unit, registers, and memory.